-English and Mathematics are taught in mixed ability groups throughout the school until Years 5 and 6 when the children are set for Mathematics and may also be set for English.
+English and Mathematics are taught in mixed ability groups throughout the school until Key Stage 2 when the children are set for Mathematics and, in Year 6, are also set for English.
 The curriculum is differentiated to meet the needs of the children taught.
 All other aspects of the curriculum are taught in classes or year groups with differentiation as necessary.
 French is taught to all children in Key Stage 2; younger children are introduced to other languages, primarily Spanish.